Join the Movement

 In addition to joke-telling, I took up video editing, making shorts, producing & hosting comedy shows and podcasting before selling everything I owned including my aquarium business to move to Los Angeles in 2013 for a job producing and directing comedy for The Young Turks.
 My role expanded to YouTube publishing, earning two professional YouTube certifications. (yes, they have those) As part of The Jimmy Dore Show in 2016, my arsenal of digital production skills continued to grow.

 Starting YouTube channels, writing and performing, editing and animating, avoiding the sun—I sought outlets for my creative energy.
-In 2018, I went to work full-time again for The Young Turks as a video editor where I got to appear on camera and was proud to help organize a union.
+In 2018, I went to work full-time again for The Young Turks as a video editor, helped with lizard care and occasionally appeared on camera.

-2020 brought new challenges (being laid off, a plague, the sun) but I've continued to do freelance professional editing and develop ideas, including Bum Rush Industries as a way to live my principles and apply my filmmaking skills to a passion for woodworking, with the intention of building a successful business that empowers me to live boss-free and achieve my dream of getting out of Los Angeles.
+2020 and 2021 brought new challenges (being laid off, a plague, the sun) but I've continued to do freelance professional editing and develop ideas, including Bum Rush Industries as a way to live my principles and apply my filmmaking skills to a passion for woodworking, with the intention of building a successful business that empowers me to achieve my dream of getting out of Los Angeles.

 business & booking inquiries only please